Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime

-where $r_0$ can be chosen to be either a turning point $r_*$ (when either condition \eqref{tp-case1} or condition \eqref{tp-case2} holds), an inertial point $r^*$ (when condition \eqref{ip-case} holds), or the horizon-crossing point $2M$ (when condition \eqref{no-tp-ip-case} holds).
-Each of these five quantities \eqref{angularmomentum}--\eqref{LRLtime} can be evaluated locally in terms of the values of $t(\tau)$, $r(\tau)$, $\phi(\tau)$, $\dot{t}(\tau)$, $\dot{\phi}(\tau)$ at any point parameterized by $\tau$ on a given geodesic.
-(The proper time equation \eqref{propertimeeqn-2ndord} determines the value of $\dot{r}(\tau)$ in terms of the other values.) \end{thm}
+where $r_0$ is taken to be either a turning point $r_*$ (when either condition \eqref{tp-case1} or condition \eqref{tp-case2} holds), a centripetal point $r^*$ (when condition \eqref{ip-case} holds), or the horizon-crossing point $2M$ (when condition \eqref{no-tp-ip-case} holds).
+Each of these five quantities \eqref{angularmomentum}--\eqref{LRLtau} can be evaluated locally in terms of the values of $(t(\tau),r(\tau),\phi(\tau),\dot{t}(\tau),\dot{\phi}(\tau))$ at proper time $\tau$ on a given geodesic.
+These values also determine the value of $\dot{r}(\tau)$ through the proper time equation \eqref{propertimeeqn-2ndord}. \end{thm}

 Note that these integrals of motion do not involve initial values of an orbit and therefore are different than the first integrals found in standard treatments for integrating the timelike equatorial geodesic equations.
 Most importantly, the three integrals of motion $\Phi$, $T$, $\T$ are intrinsic conserved quantities which have the same local dynamical status as $E$ and $L$.

-In the classical mechanics and astronomy literature, a point $(t(\tau),r(\tau),\phi(\tau))$ at which $r$ is a local extremum on a given orbit is commonly called an \emph{apsis}; a local minimum point is called a \emph{periapsis}, and a local maximum point is called an \emph{apoapsis}.
+In the classical mechanics and astronomy literature, a point at which $r$ is a local extremum on a given orbit is commonly called an \emph{apsis}; a local minimum point is called a \emph{periapsis}, and a local maximum point is called an \emph{apoapsis}.
 For timelike equatorial geodesics, the same terminology can be used for the spatial motion $(r(\tau),\phi(\tau))$, where the radial extrema are measured by stationary observers at spatial infinity.